nnellans/ado-pipelines-guide/README.md

 - YAML PR triggers are only supported for GitHub and BitBucket Cloud
 - You cannot use variables in `pr`, as variables are not evaluated until after the pipeline triggers
 - `pr` is not supported inside template files
-- There are 3 ways to define PR triggers:
+- There are 3 ways to define `pr`:

 ### Option 1 - Disable PR Triggers
 ```yaml